 Building my own website and blog was my choice.
 I wanted the challenge.
-Doing something like this requires time, learning, and creativity.
-It had been a journey of gratifying moments and ‘oh crap’ sessions.
-That night was one of those sessions…OOPS.
+Doing something like this requires time, perseverance, learning, and creativity.
+It has been a journey of gratifying moments and ‘oh crap’ sessions.
+That night was one of those “why am I doing this?” sessions.
 One accidental click, GONE!

 Stress is like a leech that won’t detach.

-It saps the life out of us.
+Stress saps the life out of us.
 So how do we manage this life-sucking Jabba the Hutt from our bodies?
 First of all, I hate leeches.
 Years ago I went on a fishing trip in the Boundary Waters of Minnesota.
 It was an amazing trip, but guess what we used as bait?
 Leeches!
-I screamed every time I TRIED to bait my hook…the leech latched-on to my finger!
+I screamed every time I TRIED to bait my hook.
+The leech latched onto my finger…not cool!
 Do you think vigorous shaking of my hand and screaming got the leech off?
-Apparently leeches don’t have ears.
-My husband had to pull it off for me.
+Apparently, leeches don’t have ears.
+My husband had to pull it off for me… every time.

 According to the New York State Department of Environmental Conservation, spending even just five minutes around trees or in green spaces, helps lower blood pressure, reduces stress, improves mood, instills focus, accelerates healing, increases energy, and improves sleep.
 And you wonder why I craved to get outside…

 I trusted that instinct and sat next to my blue spruce.
 Its soft yet firm pine needles combed my sweaty palms.
 The sky was black and peppered with stars.
 My body relaxed.
 Heart quieted.
 I was reminded of how big our world was and how I was making this little mistake bigger than the world!
 Within a matter of minutes, a calm came over me.
 “Hi God, it’s me again… thanks for getting me outside.
-I needed that.”Have you figured out that one thing that everyone can do to fights stress today?
+I needed that.

 Here are 5 stress fighters most people forget about: